Building and Managing Wetland Ecosystems

 The entire area successfully drained overnight.

-Choose Flashboard Riser Structures for habitats and shallow ponds with sustained inflows or where the drainage area produces large flows.
-Flashboard structures work perfectly in shallow applications and are the most economical option.
+Flashboards work well for habitats and shallow ponds with sustained inflows or where the drainage area produces large flows.
+Flashboard structures are less attractive in deeper ponds because it is not possible to completely backfill to the top of the structure.

 In areas where overflows can be excessive or frequent, we create spillways which are shallow channels across the roadway packed with riprap and topped with 1 ½ gravel and some soil.
 Grass will grow though this and it becomes very resistant to erosion.
 These are dry most of the time.
 Flood water will flow harmlessly across the spillway until the drain can catch up with the flow.